melchizedekdas/aggregate-traffic-minimization/README.md

 # aggregate-traffic-minimization
-A heuristic algorithm to find a path to be blocked by Aggregate Traffic Minimization
+A Heuristic Algorithm to Find a Path to be Blocked by Aggregate Traffic Minimization

 Steps to execute:
 Host the java web application in a server.